– Part II –

 The study observes iodine treatment on mammary tissues over a 10 day period.
 A longer time horizon, as was used in the human studies, is more appropriate for supplementing with iodine.
 The extent of iodine deficiency we are dealing with has come about over decades of environmental factors and inadequate diets.
 Iodine supplementation used to correct nutritional deficiencies and treat diseases should be thought of as an ongoing process by which the body is provided with what it needs to heal itself over time.
 This is more like the eastern approach to medicine.
 Quick fixes that aim to heal within a few weeks, even months, could make matters worse.
 This is the old paradigm and the big pharma way of thinking about medicine.
 Six months to three years seems to be a more appropriate period of time.

-Rats are among the most resilient creatures on the planet when it comes to poisons and toxins.
-Naturally they will have a much higher tolerance for I2 than humans.
 Of course, it is much more difficult to detect iodism in rats because they are unable to report its symptoms.